Superman II: The Richard Donner Cut: Critical response

 The review aggregator website Rotten Tomatoes gave Superman II: The Richard Donner Cut an approval rating of 90% based on 10 reviews with an average rating of 7.6 out of 10.
-In comparison, the theatrical cut of Superman II received an approval rating of 83% based on 58 reviews with an average rating of 7.4 out of 10.
+In comparison, the theatrical cut of Superman II received an approval rating of 88% based on 113 reviews with an average rating of 7.5/10.

 Kenneth Sweeney, writing in American Cinematographer magazine, praised the DVD release, noting that "Donner's take on the narrative events of Superman II is unusual and fascinating.
 This version includes a longer prologue, deletes many of Lester's campy sequences, and offers a more consistent balance between adventure and romance."
 He concluded that "[t]his exciting, one-of-a-kind DVD is really a joy to behold for longtime fans of the Superman franchise, and is a must for all fans of the superhero genre."
 Todd Gilchrist of IGN gave The Donner Cut a score of 9 out of 10, writing "the film itself is a remarkable artistic accomplishment".
 Vic Holtreman, reviewing for Screen Rant, praised The Donner Cut as superior to the theatrical version, but lamented that "there is still almost all of the silly humor that was in the first Superman film and the original release of Superman II."

 In his book Superman vs Hollywood, Jake Rossen wrote, "Superman II: The Richard Donner Cut is neither a better nor a worse film than its first incarnation.
 Lester's labored slapstick has been all but excised, and Brando's presence certainly elevates the melodrama surrounding Clark's conflict over becoming 'human.'
 But incorporating the unpolished audition footage is jarring; ultimately, the edit is simply a curiosity."
 Keith Phipps of The A.V.
 Club graded the film a C+, concluding, "It's nice to see the Brando footage and the restored scenes of Christopher Reeve and Margot Kidder's breezy chemistry.
 But where the original cut at least played as a relatively cohesive movie, loose ends and all, this looks like little but loose ends.
 It's a curio, not a corrective."